smallrye/smallrye-config/documentation/src/main/docs/config/secret-keys.md

 ### Jasypt

 [Jasypt](http://www.jasypt.org) is a java library which allows the developer to add basic encryption capabilities.
-It requires the following dependency:
+Add the following dependency in your project to use it:

 ```xml
 <dependency>